Lovers don’t finally meet somewhere. They’re in each other all along. –Rumi

 I invite you to come along with me on my writing journey, even participate in my story’s unfolding as I revise and polish my draft-in-progress and arrive at a finished manuscript.
 You can read a brief excerpt here.
 Feel free to comment and share your thoughts with me.
 After all, I’m writing my novel for you, my future readers.

-Follow my blog and read periodic posts on my Home page about the over-arching themes of learning to love and achieve sexual maturity, the characters’ psychological and emotional issues which challenge their abilities to achieve healthy intimacy, and the rollicking ride that was life in San Francisco, circa the late Sixties and Seventies.
+Follow my blog and read periodic posts on my Home page about the over-arching themes of learning to love and achieve sexual maturity, the characters’ psychological and emotional issues which challenge their abilities to achieve healthy intimacy, and the rollicking ride that was life in San Francisco, circa the late Sixties and early Seventies.

 Want to read my most recent blog posts now?
 Click on HOME in the black top menu bar.

 Psst!
 When you sign up to follow my blog by email, your email address will be used ONLY to send announcements of my new posts to you.
 Simple and easy.
 And no spam!
 Don’t worry about getting flooded with emails either–I hate that, too!–I only do posts a few times a month, maybe once a week at most.

 Disclaimer: The Woman Inside Her is a work of fiction.
 Names, characters, businesses, places, events and incidents are either the products of the author’s imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.